YetAnotherTranscendenceTeam/ft_transcendence/README.md

 This is the game server, it receives game reservations from the matchmaking service, players connect to this service to play the game.
 It also sends the match results back to matchmaking to update the backend match entries and tournaments.

+### CDN Nginx

+This service is a webserver serving assets.

+### CDN API

+This service handles the `CDN` content.
+It allows other services to upload or delete ressources.